Introduce yourself! Who are you?

 Also SKYDIVING.
 The worst and most terrifying yet most thrilling thing i have ever done.

 Flo Boniface is a long term backpacker and a Social Media Manager.
-She is 26 years old from London, UK and ever since she was 18 she’s been obsessed with travel.
+She is from London, UK and ever since she was 18 she’s been obsessed with travel.
 Flo’s been to 51 countries and is planning to visit at least 100 before she’s 35.